JeroenSchols/COMSET-GISCUP/README.md

 Resources (passengers) are read from an input
 [TLC Trip Record Data Yellow](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) data file<sup>1</sup>.
-Each resource corresponds to one trip record in the file.
+Each resource corresponds to one trip record in the file, except that any trip such that its pickup location is identical to its dropoff location is discarded.
 Resources are cropped such that only those with both pickup and dropoff locations within the bounding polygon are kept.
 A certain number of agents (taxicabs) are deployed at random locations on the map.